JohnD-Axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 | PS384     | RSASSA-PSS using SHA-384 and MGF1 with SHA-384 |
 | PS512     | RSASSA-PSS using SHA-512 and MGF1 with SHA-512 |

 The selected algorithm must be compatible with the selected certificate.
-When a certificate is selected from the cert store this will be validated when the filter is saved.
-A selector based Alias can only be validated at runtime and an incompatible cert will cause the filter to fail.
+When a certificate is selected from the certificate store this will be validated when the filter is saved.
+A selector based Alias can only be validated at runtime and an incompatible certificate will cause the filter to fail.

 * **Use Key ID (kid)**: Selecting this checkbox will ad a 'kid' Header Parameter to the JOSE Header part of the token.
 The "kid** Header Parameter is a hint indicating which key was used to secure the JWS.
 The following options are available:
     * **Certificate Alias**: The alias of the selected Certificate.